dagargo/elektroid/README.md

 ## API

-Elektroid, although statically compiled, is extensible through three extension points.
+Elektroid, although statically compiled, is extensible through three extension points: connector, menu action and preference.

+### Connector

-* Connectors, which are a set of filesystems, each providing operations over MIDI and the computer native filesystem to implement uploading, downloading, renaming and the like.
-The API is defined in `src/connector.h`.
-Connectors are defined in the `src/connectors` directory and need to be configured in the connector registry in `src/regconn.c`.
+Connectors are a set of filesystems, each providing operations over MIDI and the computer native filesystem to implement uploading, downloading, renaming and the like.
+The API is defined in [src/connector.h](src/connector.h).
+Connectors are defined in the [src/connectors](src/connectors) directory and need to be configured in the connector registry in [src/regconn.c](src/regconn.c).

+A simple example of this extension can be seen in [src/connectors/padkontrol.c](src/connectors/padkontrol.c).

+### Menu action

-* Menu actions (GUI only), which are device related buttons in the application menu that provide the user with some configuration window or launch device configuration processes.
-The API is defined in `src/maction.h`.
-Menu actions are defined in the `src/mactions` directory and need to be configured in the menu action registry in `src/regma.c`.
+Menu actions (GUI only) are device related buttons in the application menu that provide the user with some configuration window or launch device configuration processes.
+The API is defined in [src/maction.h](src/maction.h).
+Menu actions are defined in the [src/mactions](src/mactions) directory and need to be configured in the menu action registry in [src/regma.c](src/regma.c).

+### Preference

-* Preferences, which are single configuration elements that are stored in the configuration JSON file and can be recalled from anywhere in the code.
-The API is defined in `src/preferences.h`.
-Preferences can be defined anywhere but need to be configured in the preferences registry in `src/regpref.c`.
+Preferences are single configuration elements that are stored in the configuration JSON file and can be recalled from anywhere in the code.
+The API is defined in [src/preferences.h](src/preferences.h).
+Preferences can be defined anywhere but need to be configured in the preferences registry in [src/regpref.c](src/regpref.c).

 ## Tests